lawrennd/old_talks/_systems/includes/nigeria-nmis-mariadb.md

 ALTER TABLE `hospitals_zones_joined`
 MODIFY `db_id` bigint(20) unsigned NOT NULL AUTO_INCREMENT,AUTO_INCREMENT=1;}

 \notes{Now we're ready to load the data into the table.
-This can be done with [the SQL command `LOAD DATA`](https://mariadb.com/kb/en/load-data-infile/).}
+This can be done with [the SQL command `LOAD DATA`](https://mariadb.com/kb/en/load-data-infile/).
+When connecting to the database we used the flag `local_infile=1` to ensure we could load local files into the database.}

 \code{%sql LOAD DATA LOCAL INFILE 'hospitals_zones_joined.csv' INTO TABLE hospitals_zones_joined}